 2. Executive summary (1 page)

-3-4 paragraphs: who you are, what you understand the requirement to be, why you're relevant, and your high-level recommendation.
+Three or four paragraphs.
+Who you are, what you read the requirement to be, why you're relevant, and one high-level recommendation.
 Most contracting officers read this page and skim the rest.
+Spend time here.

 3. Capability response (2-4 pages)

-Answer every question in the notice, in order, with the same numbering.
+Answer every question in the notice, in order, using the same numbering.
 For each:

-- Supporting evidence — past performance citation, cert, staff credential
+- Supporting evidence — a past performance citation, a cert, a named staff credential

-- Relevant detail— what's specific about your approach
+- What's specific about your approach — one or two lines

 4. Past performance (1-2 pages)

-3-5 contracts with agency, dollar value, period, your role, and outcome.
-Mirror the requirement — don't list unrelated commercial work.
+Three to five contracts.
+Agency, dollar value, period of performance, your role, outcome.
+Mirror the requirement — don't pad with unrelated commercial work, the evaluator will notice.

 5. Recommendations (0.5 page)

-This section is underused.
-Give the agency specific, professional recommendations about how to structure the eventual RFP:
+Most small firms skip this.
+Don't.
+Give the agency specific, professional suggestions on how to structure the eventual RFP:

 - “We recommend Sources Sought set aside for SDVOSB given the qualified pool.”